neshkeev/anti-fraud/README.md

 ## Web Workflows

 Workflows can be triggered with a REST API request.
-In order to start a web server please execute the following commands:
+In order to start a web server, please execute the following commands:

 1. Start a Temporal Server as a Docker service: